LedgerInvesting/ledger-analytics/docs/source/user-guide/manual-ata.rst

 The primary intended use case of this model is for supporting workflows where age-to-age factors are selected or adjusted by hand, or age-to-age factors are provided by a bureau or other external source without any supporting data behind them.
-Our implementation in the ``ManualAta`` model type is expressed mathematically as:
+Our implementation in the ``ManualATA`` model type is expressed mathematically as:

 .. math::